 Watch Dogs is one of the most-awaited and top-rated games.
 It was demonstrated in E3 2013 and people praised it.
 The game finally arrived on consoles first.
 Then after some time, it came out for the PC.
 Actually, PC gamers were waiting for this game for a long time.
-The demo showed better graphics and improvement in PC.
+The demo showed better graphics and improvement on the PC.
 As the game is here, there are many disappointments.
 The graphics are downgraded.
 And there are a lot of issues with performance.
 In short, the game has bad optimization for Windows.
-So this is our trick to fix Watch Dogs lag, FPS drops, and shuttering issue.
+So this is our trick to fix Watch Dogs lag, FPS drops, and shuttering issues.

 Watch Dogs is highly demanding and everyone accepts it.
 We need a powerful graphics card and processors to play this game.
-Even playing games in higher-end computers show issues.
+Even playing games on higher-end computers show issues.
 This means there is a lack of optimization.
 The major issue is shuttering.
 FPS drop is also another issue.
 The gameplay is very choppy and disturbing.
 This is bad for all types of players.
 People with less powerful computers also wish to enjoy the gameplay at lower settings.
 But bad optimization and shuttering don’t allow this.

 People and players like us are very disappointed in graphics as well.
 The E3 demo was very good but the game came out to be not of the demo quality.
 It seems that it is not a very good port.
 Some gamers reverse-engineered the game files.
 They found that developers sabotaged high-quality texture files.
 There is a 3rd party patch available, which unlocks great beautiful texture for good graphics, as shown in the trailer.
 If you want, you check more on that in some forums and websites.
-You just need a good quad-core processor and a powerful graphics card to enjoy high quality textures with some patch.
+You just need a good quad-core processor and a powerful graphics card to enjoy high-quality textures with some patches.

 Watch Dogs Lag Fix Solution